HESHAM-SA/Capstone-Project-Majed-/README.md

 ### Model

 1. *Fine-tuning YOLO model:*
    - A YOLO model trained on more than 33000 face images was fine-tuned with local data to increase accuracy.

 2. *Building a classification model and feature extraction using the Keras library:*
-- The model's accuracy was improved and measured in three steps:
+   - We enhance our model's accuracy through three approaches
       1. Train a baseline model (EfficientNetV2) with supervised learning on the collected data.
       2. Train a self-supervised model by performing augmentation trying to bring feature vectors of the same image closer using cosine similarity and SimCLR loss function.
       3. Fine-tune the previous model with labeled data or supervised learning.

 Now we have two ready models:
    - A model for face detection.
    - A model for classification and face recognition.

 #### Results